xg590/Learn_SX1276/README.md

   * status registers
   * a 256-byte user-defined FIFO data buffer
 * We control the modem through this digital interface
-  * Practically, we read/write modem's registers via SPI protocol so we can configure its parameters (static configuration registers), get status, send or receive data (buffer registers).
+  * Practically, we read/write modem's registers via SPI protocol so we can configure its parameters (static configuration registers), query status, send or receive data (buffer registers).
 ### FIFO Buffer
 <img src="FIFO_Buffer.png"></img>
 * In order to write packet data into FIFO user should: